dibericky/rust-oso-playground/doc.md

 # RBAC

-Role Based Access Control (RBAC) achieve the authorization control by grouping permissions into roles.
+Role Based Access Control (RBAC) achieves the authorization control by grouping permissions into roles.
+Actors (for instance a User) have a role assigned on resource instead of having permission directly.

+First, we ask if the actor, having a specific role, can perform an action on a resource.
+Then, we check if that role has enough privilege to perform that action.

 Example: